MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/ai/transparency-note-dev-tools-for-copilot.md

 ### General limitations for AI models

 It is important to understand that while AI systems are incredibly valuable tools, they are non-deterministic.
 This means that perfect accuracy of any generated content, suggestions or insights is not possible.
 Failure to understand this limitation can lead to over-reliance on the system and unmerited decisions that can impact any stakeholders including customers, their customers, and partners.
 Ensuring that any output of the AI model is weighted against human judgement and logic can help mitigate this risk.

-### Limitations for specific industries, products and topics
+### Limitations for specific industries, products, and topics

+The toolkit includes built-in safety mechanisms that prevent the undesirable generation of harmful content, such as sexually explicit content or incitement of violence.
+Sometimes, our customers operate in industries, sell products and services, or work with processes that naturally overlap with what is typically considered undesirable in other contexts, or work with data that may trigger these safeguards.
+The toolkit may not perform as well in these cases.
+For example,

+- an AI feature that generates project plans for testing of weapons may not be able to generate complete plans.
+- an AI feature for a customer selling child psychology services may not be able to operate the feature.

+Microsoft does not provide a mechanism for partners or customers to remove these specific safeguards or add topics to any inclusion list at this time.
+The list of impacted topics are:

+- Topics covering offensive material that may hurt or impact all or specific demographics, minorities or children.
+- Adult material and sexually explicit topics.
+- Gambling.
+- Drugs and harmful substances.
+- Violence, physical and emotional harm.

+These safeguards and limitations do not impact embed apps.

 ### Language and country/region limitations

-The toolkit itself does not impose limits on the set of languages or environment localizations in which your AI feature is available.
+The toolkit itself does not determine limits on the set of languages or environment localizations in which your AI feature is available.
 Similarly, the toolkit does not define or limit which Azure OpenAI Service endpoints you deploy and connect to.
 Partner developers fully control these aspects of their AI features, and are responsible for ensuring both quality and compliance.

-#### About language
+#### About languages and Large Language Models

 Large Language Models are trained on large volumes of data in different languages, but the overall corpus of data is not evenly distributed across all world languages.
 This means your specific use case may be more successful in some languages than others.
-We recommend that partners verify language quality independently for each use case, to determine which languages each use case will be made available.
+We recommend that partners verify language quality independently for each use case, to determine which languages each use case will be made available, and clearly documented supported languages.
 Language availability is regulated in some countries such as Canada: we recommend seeking appropriate legal and professional advice from a specialist to understand the laws and regulations applicable to your choice of languages.

+#### Language of prompts

+Business Central's built-in safeguards are designed to work with prompts that are in English language.
+The effectiveness of these safeguards may be lower when either the prompts you author in AL, or the data you include with your prompts, or the end-user written prompts you include with your prompt to Azure OpenAI Service are not in the English language.

 #### About Azure OpenAI Service endpoints